-Three port entries are shown in the screenshot below.
-The first two are standard ports used for SIP traffic: port 5060 for TCP and port 5061 for TLS.
+For the compliance test, four port entries were used.
+The first three are the standard ports used for SIP traffic: port 5060 for UDP/TCP and port 5061 for TLS.
 These ports were provisioned as part of the Session Manager installation not covered by this document.
-In addition, port 5068 defined in Section 5.6 for use with service provider SIP traffic between Communication Manager and Session Manager was added to the list.
+In addition, port 5063 defined in Section 5.6 for use with service provider SIP traffic between Communication Manager and Session Manager was added to the list.

 The following screen shows the addition of Communication Manager.
-Typically, when Session Manager is first installed, a SIP Entity and Entity Link is created for Communication Manager to carry intra-enterprise SIP traffic.
-In order for Session Manager to separate SIP service provider traffic on a separate Entity Link to Communication Manager, the creation of a second SIP Entity for Communication Manager is needed.
+In order for Session Manager to send SIP service provider traffic on a separate entity link to Communication Manager, this requires the creation of a separate SIP Entity for Communication Manager other than the one created at Session Manager installation for use with all other SIP traffic.
 The FQDN or IP Address field is set to the IP address of Communication Manager.
 For the Adaptation field, select the Adaptation previously defined for dial plan digit manipulation in Section 6.4.
-The Location field is set to Main which is the Location where Communication Manager resides (Section 6.3).
+The Location field is set to VNJ Lab which is the Location defined for the subnet where Communication Manager resides.
+See Section 6.3.

 The following screen shows the addition of the Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of its private network interface (see Figure 1).
 For the Adaptation field, select the Adaptation previously defined for the Avaya SBCE in Section 6.4.
-The Location field is set to Main which is the Location where the Avaya SBCE resides.
+The Location field is set to VNJ Lab which is the Location defined for the subnet where the Avaya SBCE resides.